luontola/specsy/documentation.md

 Parameterized Tests
 -------------------

-Because Specsy's spec declarations are implemented as method calls which take a closure as a parameter (see [ScalaSpecsy]), it's simple to use the framework for parameterized tests.
+Because Specsy's spec declarations are implemented as method calls which take a closure as a parameter, it's simple to use the framework for parameterized tests.
 [ParameterizedExampleSpec] shows how to do it:

 <pre class="brush: scala">
 class ParameterizedExampleSpec extends ScalaSpecsy {